Sony A6400 vs Fujifilm X-Pro2

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A6400 and the X-Pro2 are recent models that feature in their makers' current product line-up.
+Both the A6400 and the X-Pro2 are recent models that are part of the current product line-up.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the A6400 followed on from the Sony A6300.
-Further information on the two cameras, as well as related accessories, can be found on the Sony and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Fujifilm websites.

 Review summary: Sony A6400 vs Fujifilm X-Pro2

 So what is the bottom line?
 Which of the two cameras – the Sony A6400 or the Fujifilm X-Pro2 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A6400: